AhmedFouad15/Funding-and-Token/README.md

 1. Deploy the WE Token Contract:

-First, deploy the WeToken.sol contract.
+* First, deploy the WeToken.sol contract.
 This contract represents the WE Tokens that will be distributed to funders.

-* Deploy the Funding Contract:
+2. Deploy the Funding Contract:

-2. Deploy the Fund.sol contract.

-* During deployment, provide the address of the WeToken contract.
+* Next , Deploy the Fund.sol contract.
+During deployment, provide the address of the WeToken contract.
 This allows the Funding contract to interact with the WE Token.

-Contract Files
+## Contract Files

 IERC20.sol: